huserben/TfsExtensions/BuildTasks/overview.md

 ![Advanced Configuration](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/advanced_configuration.PNG)
 ### Use Same Source Version
 If this option is enabled, the triggered build will use the same source version as the build that includes the task.
 This means if the build was triggered for a specific changeset or label, the same source version will used in the triggered build.
 This option is disabled by default, which means the triggered build will use the latest sources.

+### Use Same Source Branch
+If this is enabled, the triggered build will use the same source branch as the build that includes the task.
+This means if the build is triggered for the source branch *refs/heads/master*, the triggered build will as well.
+Please make sure that if this option is enabled, the triggered build can actually be triggered for that branch.
+Especially if you trigger builds across projects you might want to disable this step.

+If you disable this option, you can specify the source-branch that shall be used yourself.
+If you don't define anything, the source-branch parameter will not be specified and the default will be used.

+### Wait for Completion of Triggered Builds
+If you enable this option, the build task will wait for the completion of all the triggered builds.
+After triggering all the builds, the task periodically check the builds that were triggered and just continue when all of them are finished.
+You can specify the intervall of when the builds are checked, just specify the value in seconds.
+Furthermore you can define what shall happen if one of the triggered builds was not successful, you can either fail the Task or you can continue anyway.

+**Important:** If you don't have an additional available build agent you will get stuck, as the original build is waiting for the completion of the other build, which can only be started once the original build is finished and the agent will be available!

 ### Build Parameters
 This field allows to parametrize the triggered build.
 The option you can specify via the GUI if you queue the build manually can be passed here.
 As you can see in the screenshot above, the syntax to specify those parameters is a bit tricky.